AdobeDocs/federated-audience-composition.en/help/data-modelling/schemas-integrated.md

 >[!CAUTION]
 >
->When connecting multiple sandboxes with same database, you must use distinct working schemas.
+>When connecting multiple sandboxes with the same database, you must use distinct working schemas.

 ## Create a schema {#create}